 Market Overview

-Drilling tools manufactured and supplied by Robit are used for the needs of the mining, quarrying and forepoling, underground construction and well drilling industries.
+Drilling consumables manufactured and supplied by Robit are used for the needs of the mining, quarrying and forepoling, underground construction and well drilling industries.

-Robit’s present market share, competitive products, extensive geographical coverage and the steady demand typical of drilling tools ensure good opportunities for Robit to grow by gaining market share from other operators in the industry.
-This means focusing resources more specifically on selected target markets.
-In addition, the company expects the overall market for drilling tools to grow beyond economic cycles by approximately 3–5 percent per year.
+Robit’s present market share, competitive products, extensive geographical coverage and the steady demand typical of consumables ensure good opportunities for Robit to grow by gaining new customers.
+This means concentrating resources on selected target markets.
+In addition, the company expects the overall market for drilling consumables to grow beyond economic cycles by approximately 3–5% per year.

 AMERICAS